fchrgrib/WallpaperCollectApp/README.md

 This is app for collecting wallpaper, you can add and download wallpaper in this app. you can also make a favorite some wallpaper.
 Before you use this app you should register your account with google account or with email @wallpaper.Collect.app. if you already register your account you can login in login screen. i use https://github.com/fchrgrib/wallpaperCollectAPI API to build this app.
+If you want to download app you can click the APK folder and download the APK.

 ## Framework Use
 ```